Hesperian Health Guides

 4. ORGANIZATION OF DISABLED REVOLUTIONARIES — NICARAGUA

-The Organization of Disabled Revolutionaries (ORD) was started after Nicaragua’s liberation from the Somoza dictatorship, by a group of young persons who had become paralyzed by spinal cord injuries.
+The Organization of Disabled Revolutionaries (ORD) was started after Nicaragua’s liberation from the Somoza dictatorship, by a group of young persons with paralysis due to spinal cord injuries.
 Some had been boys of 13, 14 or 15 years old when they first joined the struggle against Somoza.

 ORD was begun because of concern for a common need: wheelchairs.
 With the increase in people with disabilities from the war, the lack of a local wheelchair factory, and the difficulties of importing wheelchairs due to the United States’ embargo, the shortage was severe.